xcfem/xc/install/install.md

 ## OSX

-- Install Ubuntu on Mac OS using VirtualBox: You can install Ubuntu on Mac OS using [VirtualBox](https://www.virtualbox.org/).
-There is a tutorial on how to do this [here](https://codingwithmanny.medium.com/installing-ubuntu-18-04-on-mac-os-with-virtualbox-ac3b39678602).
+- Install Ubuntu on Mac OS using [VirtualBox](https://www.virtualbox.org/): there is a tutorial on how to do this [here](https://codingwithmanny.medium.com/installing-ubuntu-18-04-on-mac-os-with-virtualbox-ac3b39678602).

 - Install a XWindow server: [XQuartz](https://www.xquartz.org/) is an open source project to develop a version of the  [X Window System](https://en.wikipedia.org/wiki/X_Window_System) that runs on MacOS.